Affiliate links on Android Authority may earn us a commission. Learn more.

 Listen, I get it.
 It is easy to get caught up in work and activities to the point where you drink water only when you are thirsty.
 However, water not only helps keep you full but also helps your metabolism and assists in dropping weight faster.

 I’ve found myself using the Hydro app to keep a log of my daily water intake.
 It also provides handy reminders if I go too long without drinking a tall glass of water.
 The app’s interface is a bit basic, and if you want something that can track your coffee and tea intake as well, Water Time might be another alternative.
 You can check out our list of the best water reminder apps for Android to take a look at more options.
+There are also some smart water bottles out there that you should check out.

 Defining your fitness journey